bryght001/alx-low_level_programming/0x18-dynamic_libraries/README.md

-this is a non-emoty rradme file.
+this is a non-empty rradme file.
 Dynamic c libraries, I must learn it